chifundohiwa/chifundo_thesis/README.md

    both normal and tumor samples will be used as input in mutech2 variant calling.
 Just be sure to use the correct files and not to missmatch to avoid aligning a the wrong sample.
    $bash 04_variation.sh (samples name: tumour sample ($1) normal sample($2)ie 2019_SP1 2019_SN1 )
-   This step will take some time ----more than 48hours 17.Variant annotation using Variant Effect Predictor (VEP)
+   This step will take some time ----more than 48hours 17.combine chromosome 1 to 22 into one file. remove info colum to make the file smaller to be accepted by VEP (>50KB)
+   $bash combined_vcf.sh
+18.Variant annotation using Variant Effect Predictor (VEP)
    $https://asia.ensembl.org/Homo_sapiens/Tools/VEP?db=core
-   annotate based on REFSEQ transcript; protein function prediction using SIFT AND POLYTHEN; allele frequency in 1000genome and Genomead
+   annotate based on REFSEQ transcript; protein function prediction using SIFT AND POLYTHEN; allele frequency in 1000genome global and 1000 genome continental
+19.Apply filters to the result file: consequence is not synonymous_variant; impact is not Low; impact is not Modifier.
+20.Download filtered VCF
+21.To select only the genes associated with Primary resistance to EGFR TKIs : key.txt (containing a list of coma separeted Genes of interest) VCF file from VEP
+   $bash associated_gene_selection.sh ( $1 main vcf file $2 key.txt)
+   or
+   txt file from VEP (this script will include the header)
+   $bash associated_gene_selection.sh ( $1 main txt file)
+21